by Scott Mehl © Unofficial Royalty 2015

 In 1804, Bernadotte was made Marshal of France, and Désirée was given an allowance by Napoleon, as well as a house on the Rue d’Anjou Saint-Honoré in Paris, France.
 Désirée maintained this house for the rest of her life, living there whenever she was in Paris.
 With her husband often gone, Désirée installed herself in the ranks of Parisian high society, spending her time with both the Bonaparte and Clary families.
 She occasionally traveled to see her husband but quickly returned to Paris, the only place she felt at home.

-In August 1810, Désirée’s husband was elected Crown Prince of Sweden.
 Not wanting to leave Paris, Désirée did not initially accompany her husband to Sweden.
 She finally made the trip in December 1810 and was immediately unhappy.
 She found the Swedish weather very harsh, and could not adapt to the formality and responsibilities of her new role as Crown Princess.
-Added to that was a very difficult relationship with the wife of King Carl XIII of Sweden, Queen Hedwig, who complained – perhaps rightfully so – about Désirée’s constant complaints about everything that was not French.
+Added to that was a very difficult relationship with the wife of King Carl XIII of Sweden, Queen Hedwig, who complained, perhaps rightfully so, about Désirée’s constant complaints about everything that was not French.
+The following year, Désirée left Sweden and returned to Paris, where, she acted as a go-between and mediator between her husband and Emperor Napoleon and kept her husband fully advised of the political events in Europe.
+After Napoleon was overthrown, Désirée often spent time with the court of King Louis XVIII of France.

-On February 5, 1818, King Carl XIII of Sweden died, and Désirée’s husband ascended the thrones of Sweden and Norway.
-However, Désirée – the new Queen of Sweden and Norway – remained in Paris.
+King Carl XIII of Sweden/King Karl II of Norway died on February 5, 1818, and Bernadotte ascended the thrones of Sweden and Norway as King Carl XIV Johan of Sweden/King Karl III Johan of Norway.
+However, Désirée, the new Queen of Sweden and Norway, remained in Paris.
 It would be several years before she made her return to Sweden.
-In 1822, her son, now Crown Prince of Sweden, toured Europe to find a bride and met with his mother twice.
-The following year, in June 1823, Désirée returned to Sweden, accompanying her future daughter-in-law, Princess Josephine of Leuchtenberg, the granddaughter of Napoleons’s first wife Joséphine de Beauharnais from her first marriage to Alexandre, Vicomte de Beauharnais, who had been guillotined during the French Revolution.
-Although she planned to make just a temporary visit, Désirée remained in Sweden for the rest of her life.
+In 1822, her son, now Crown Prince Oscar of Sweden and Norway, toured Europe to find a bride and met with his mother twice.
+The following year, in June 1823, Désirée returned to Sweden, accompanying her future daughter-in-law Princess Josephine of Leuchtenberg, the granddaughter of Napoleons’s first wife Joséphine de Beauharnais from her first marriage to Alexandre, Vicomte de Beauharnais, who had been guillotined during the French Revolution.
+Although Désirée planned to make just a temporary visit, she remained in Sweden for the rest of her life.

-Désirée’s coronation was been delayed due to potential religious issues stemming from her remaining a Roman Catholic and not converting to Lutheranism like her husband and son.
+Désirée’s coronation was delayed due to the long time she remained in France and the potential religious issues stemming from her remaining a Roman Catholic and not converting to Lutheranism like her husband and son.
 Finally, on August 21, 1829, Queen Desideria, her official name although she never used it herself, was crowned Queen of Sweden.
 She was never crowned in Norway due to her religion.

-Queen Desideria attempted to fulfill her role as Queen Consort, holding parties and balls, but she soon grew tired of it and longed to return to Paris.
+Désirée attempted to fulfill her role as Queen Consort, holding parties and balls, but she soon grew tired of it and longed to return to Paris.
 Her lack of effort to embrace her new homeland, and her refusal to learn the languages of either Sweden or Norway, led to her never being fully accepted by the Swedish or Norwegian people.
-Her less-than-royal roots didn’t help either.
+Her less-than-royal roots did not help either.
 She was better received in Norway, where she visited several times, and served as patron of the Eugenia Foundation from 1828 until 1847.
+Despite plans to return to her home in Paris in 1853, Désirée’s fear of sea travel prevented her from making the trip.
+She spent her remaining years in Sweden, splitting her time between her apartments at the Royal Palace of Stockholm, Drottningholm Palace, and Haga Palace.

-Queen Desideria died on December 17, 1860, at the Royal Palace of Stockholm.
+Désirée died on December 17, 1860, at the Royal Palace of Stockholm.
 Following her funeral in January 1861, she was interred in the Bernadotte Chapel at the Riddarholmen Church in Stockholm, in front of her husband’s tomb.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.